What is Perlite? The Mineral That Rocks Your Plant Substrate

 Volcanic rock that’s been subjected to enormous temperatures and pressures to the point where it expands and “pops” into these foamy white amorphous fragments that you see before you.

-The result is a lightweight mineral with a huge porosity and surface area (7-16x it’s original volume), both of which contribute to perlite’s essential functions as a horticultural material – drainage and aeration.
+The result is a lightweight mineral with a huge porosity and surface area (7-16x its original volume), both of which contribute to perlite’s essential functions as a horticultural material – drainage and aeration.

-Though it’s actually quite brittle to the touch, in a substrate mix it holds up super well.
+Though it’s actually quite brittle to the touch, in a substrate mix, it holds up super well.
 This means it can resist compaction, providing space for both air and water movement in the medium.

 The one thing that it doesn’t do well – and is commonly reported to do – is retain water (more on this later).